 If you are looking for a simple to set up personal cloud server, where you can safely store all your data, then the LaCie CloudBox is a very good choice.
-The small size of the device means allows for easy storing and thanks to the integrated software, you can have it up and running within minutes.
+The small size of the device means allows for easy storing, and thanks to the integrated software, you can have it up and running within minutes.

-The LaCie CloudBox comes in 4 flavors: 1TB, 2TB, 3TB and 4 TB and costs $109.99, $149.99, $179.99 or $249.99, depending on the models, which puts it in the same ballpark as the Western Digital MyCloud.
-It also comes with 1-Year Limited Warranty, but performance-wise it has slightly lower transfer rates than other devices.
+The LaCie CloudBox comes in 4 flavors: 1TB, 2TB, 3TB, and 4 TB, and costs $109.99, $149.99, $179.99, or $249.99, depending on the models, which puts it in the same ballpark as the Western Digital MyCloud.
+It also comes with 1-Year Limited Warranty, but performance-wise, it has slightly lower transfer rates than other devices.

 Another device that Western Digital offers is the My Book Live, which allows users to use this NAS device over the Internet via the dedicated app.
-The My Book Live has three variants, having 1TB, 2TB or 3TB of available data storage, and going for a price of $125.99 for the 1TB drive, $120 for the 2 TB version and $135 for the 3TB device.
+The My Book Live has three variants, having 1TB, 2TB, or 3TB of available data storage, and going for a price of $125.99 for the 1TB drive, $120 for the 2 TB version, and $135 for the 3TB device.

-The Western Digital My Book Live Duo on the other hand, is all about storing huge files on your network.
-This bigger brother of the standard My Book Live is twice the size, but also has twice the storage capacity.
-Pricing for the device starts from $299 for the 4TB version, and goes up to $399 for the 6TB device and 519 for the insanely big 8TB one.
+The Western Digital My Book Live Duo, on the other hand, is all about storing huge files on your network.
+This bigger brother of the standard My Book Live is twice the size but also has twice the storage capacity.
+Pricing for the device starts from $299 for the 4TB version and goes up to $399 for the 6TB device and 519 for the insanely big 8TB one.

 If you plan on upgrading your home network with a NAS device that also acts as a personal cloud, then take a look at this gadget offered by D-Link.
-The creatively named ShareCenter 2-Bay Cloud Storage 2000 is an empty box that can house two 3.5″ SATA hard drives, and hook them up in RAID 0 or 1, or in JBOD mode for better performance and security.
+The creatively named ShareCenter 2-Bay Cloud Storage 2000 is an empty box that can house two 3.5″ SATA hard drives and hook them up in RAID 0 or 1 or in JBOD mode for better performance and security.

 Users who want this device have to keep in mind that it doesn’t come with either hard drive, and they will have to buy their own and manually install them.
-While this might seem not that appealing, compared to the other ready-out-of-the-box devices, it allows the user to customize the device, by adding the hard drives they want.
+While this might not seem that appealing compared to the other ready-out-of-the-box devices, it allows the user to customize the device by adding the hard drives they want.
 The two-bay NAS comes at a price of $128, and for those who need some extra storage, there is also a 4-bay model which they can check out.

-Seagate has three models that its users can check out, each of them having different storage capacities: 2 TB, 3TB and 4TB.
-The device itself is pretty small and it has a nice, stylish look to it.
-In terms of price, you could pick one up for $135 (2TB), $157 (3TB) or $199 (4TB), which is pretty good value for your money.
+Seagate has three models that its users can check out, each of them having different storage capacities: 2 TB, 3TB, and 4 TB.
+The device itself is pretty small, and it has a nice, stylish look to it.
+In terms of price, you could pick one up for $135 (2TB), $157 (3TB), or $199 (4TB), which is pretty good value for your money.